 |Population selection||The population is selected randomly.||The population is selected arbitrarily.|

-|Sample||Since there is method to deciding the sample, the population demographics is conclusively represented.||Since the sampling method is arbitrary, the population demographics representation is almost always skewed.|
+|Sample||Since there is a method for deciding the sample, the population demographics are conclusively represented.||Since the sampling method is arbitrary, the population demographics representation is almost always skewed.|

-|Time Taken||Take a longer time to conduct since the research design defines the selection parameters before the market research study begins.||This type of sampling method is quick since neither the sample or selection criteria of the sample is undefined.|
+|Time Taken||Takes longer to conduct since the research design defines the selection parameters before the market research study begins.||This type of sampling method is quick since neither the sample nor the selection criteria of the sample are undefined.|

-|Results||This type of sampling is entirely unbiased and hence the results are unbiased too and conclusive.||This type of sampling is entirely biased and hence the results are biased too rendering the research speculative.|
+|Results||This type of sampling is entirely unbiased; hence, the results are also conclusive.||This type of sampling is entirely biased, and hence the results are biased, too, rendering the research speculative.|

-|Hypothesis||In probability sampling, there is an underlying hypothesis before the study begins and the objective of this method is to prove the hypothesis.||In non-probability sampling, the hypothesis is derived after conducting the research study.|
+|Hypothesis||In probability sampling, there is an underlying hypothesis before the study begins, and this method aims to prove the hypothesis.||In non-probability sampling, the hypothesis is derived after conducting the research study.|